Brain & Spine Center

 Our providers follow your child’s development closely with occupational therapist, physical therapist and psychologist who can help maximize your child’s physical, social and cognitive development.
 Nutrition and weight management is especially important for children with SB and a dietician is available in clinic as well to review your child’s growth.

-Our clinic meets three Friday mornings a month.
+Our clinic meets three Fridays a month from 8am – 12pm.
 Your child will be seen by physicians, therapists, a nutritionist, nursing, and when needed, social work and psychology.
 You may not see each provider at every visit, but we are all available to help your child address issues associated with spina bifida.

-Typically, you will be at the clinic for 1-2 hours to give you enough time to see all the providers who need to see your child that day.
+Typically, you will be at the clinic for 2-3 hours to give you enough time to see all the providers who need to see your child that day.
 Though the visits can be long, it is important that you have time to meet with the providers and ask questions.
-At some visits, your child may have a brain MRI or bladder study that is scheduled before or during clinic.
+With each annual visit, your child will have a bladder study that is scheduled before or during clinic.

-Appointments for Friday afternoons in the Independent Skills Clinic typically last about an hour to learn about bladder catheterization or to meet with providers for mobility devices such as wheelchairs.
+Appointments for Friday afternoons in the Independent Skills Clinic typically last about an hour to learn about bladder and bowel programs or to meet with providers for mobility devices such as wheelchairs.

 What Sets Us Apart